57blocks/website-article/articles/Exploration of The Web3 Account Abstraction/README.md

 In the past, an EOA could only perform one transaction at one time.
 However, with ERC 4337, different transactions can all be placed in the callData field of the User Operation, allowing for the atomic execution of multiple different transactions at once.

 ### Social media recovery
 Social account recovery is also an advantage of AA Wallet; you can set up a social account as the guardian of the wallet, and you can retrieve the access rights to the contract account through social account verification.
 Currently, losing the private key means you can never access Ethereum funds.
 Account Abstraction separates account access from the private key.
 With social recovery, you can designate trusted contacts (such as family or friends) who can help you regain access if you lose your signing key.
 This may involve a multi-step verification process or delayed access procedures to prevent unauthorized recovery.
-Below is the process for social login/recovery (the aelf is an on-chain operation).

 ## The disadvantage of Account Abstraction
 ### May Higher Gas Fee